jrfoell/recurring-timer-widget/readme.txt

 3. The widget using the example CSS file for style.

 == Changelog ==

+= 1.6 =
+* Renamed files to support translations via [http://translate.wordpress.org]
+* Fixed issue with monthly events showing up as today when they shouldn't.

 = 1.5 =
 * Replaced call to time() with current_time( 'timestamp' ) to insure